12 Quick but Essential Tips for Disney on Ice with Kids

 1. Stay warm.

-Dress warmly for Disney On Ice with kids
+Kids dressed warmly for Disney on Ice

 My kids all bundled up on a warm Phoenix night for Disney On Ice (Photo credit: Colleen Lanin)